 Here, the focus will be on the protein coverage view only.
 Click the Protein view tab and select one protein.
 The corresponding protein coverage will be displayed at the bottom of the Protein view.
-The protein coverage view maps all peptide identifications of the selected protein onto the protein sequence.
+The protein coverage view maps all peptide identifications passing the filter of the selected protein onto the protein sequence.
 It enables the effortless examination of every PTM and mutation on each amino acid.
 Some most commonly used operations on the protein coverage view are listed (see screenshot below):

-1. Each blue bar indicates an identified peptide sequence.
+1. Each blue bar indicates an identified peptide sequence passing the filter.
 A gray bar indicates a de novo only tag match.